Brunnian exotic surface links in the 4-ball: Links of other Brunnian types

 Note that

-In Figure~\ref{fig:nkbrunnian3} (left), we depict the ball neighborhood $B_1$ of $\Sigma_1$ (i.e.\ the leftmost copy of $\BD^{k-1}(D)$ in the construction of $\Sigma$).
-The ball $B_1$ meets bands in $\Sigma'$ attached to $\Sigma_1$ trivially, with all bands extending from $\Sigma_1$ toward the right.
+In Figure~\ref{fig:nkbrunnian3} (left), we depict the ball neighborhood $B_1$ of $\Sigma_1$ (the leftmost copy of $\BD^{k-1}(D)$ in the construction of $\Sigma$).
+The ball $B_1$ meets the bands in $\Sigma'$, which are attached to $\Sigma_1$, trivially: all bands extend from $\Sigma_1$ towards the right.
 The surface $B_1\cap\S'$ is obtained from $B_1\cap \S_1$ by deleting at least one component of $\S_1$ (and any attached bands).
-Then in $B_1$ we may isotope $B_1\cap \Sigma'$ rel.\ $(\partial \overline{B_1})\cap\mathring{B}^4$ to obtain trivial disks as indicated in Figure~\ref{fig:nkbrunnian3}.
+Thus, in $B_1$, we may isotope $B_1\cap \Sigma'$ rel.\ $(\partial \overline{B_1})\cap\mathring{B}^4$ to obtain trivial disks, as indicated in Figure~\ref{fig:nkbrunnian3}.
 (Note that while we only draw the boundary of $\Sigma'$ in Figure~\ref{fig:nkbrunnian3}, once any component of $\Sigma'\cap B_1$ is deleted the remaining components are determined up to smooth isotopy rel.\ boundary as trivial disks in $B^4$.)
-We conclude up to smooth isotopy.
+We conclude where we use $``\approx"$ to denote smooth isotopy throughout.

 Now proceed by induction, assuming